 October 13, 2017

-John Aslanidis has completed his major site-specific commission for Longchamp's Omotesando boutique in Tokyo's Harajuku precinct.
+John Aslanidis has completed a major site-specific commission for Longchamp's Omotesando boutique in Tokyo's Harajuku precinct.

 Taking one month to complete, the 84 sqm wall painting extends across three levels and is now open to the public.